 - Use my code: KYLEEDQIM – into your account for a $3.00 credit.
 To do this click “Profile” and “Redeem Friend Code”.
 If you’re on a desktop go to “My Account” and then “Redeem Friend Code”.

-So, healthcare workers, please know that I am encouraged by each and every single one of you every single day.
-I hope that you are able to take pride in what you’re doing.
+So, healthcare workers, please know that I am encouraged by every single one of you every single day.
+I hope that you can take pride in what you’re doing.
 Take care of yourself, be kind to yourself, and know that I am sitting in my apartment thinking of you, encouraging you, and cheering you on.